Beginners Guide to Yoga: 10 Basic Yoga Poses for Beginners

 06. Triangle Pose

-Triangle pose is one of the most effective posture poses that help to stretch the side muscles of the waist.
+Triangle pose is one of the most effective yoga pose for weight loss also it’s helpful to stretch the side muscles of the waist.
 It strengthens the legs and opens up lungs.
 It also helps to gain the balance of our body and makes it stronger.

 How to Do?